 The paper will first argue for the involvement of situations as exact truthmakers in case-constructions and present an outline and extension of truthmaker semantics.
 Second, it will show the involvement of a case space in case-constructions and outline a semantic analysis of case-constructions of the various sorts based on a truthmaker-based version of alternative semantics.
-One appendix will be about the semantics of nominal case-constructions; a second appendix will discuss the relation of the notion of a truthmaker involved in case-constructions to the philosophical truthmaker debate.
+Appendix 1 will be about the semantics of nominal case-constructions; Appendix 2 will discuss the relation of the notion of a truthmaker involved in case-constructions to the philosophical truthmaker debate.